 Erica L. Sanders

-Erica L. Sanders is director of undergraduate admissions at the University of Michigan – Ann Arbor.
+Erica L. Sanders is assistant vice provost and executive director of undergraduate admissions at the University of Michigan – Ann Arbor.
 Sanders has served in multiple roles with increasing responsibility in undergraduate admissions, most recently as interim director following four years as managing director.
 She has also been the director of recruitment and operations, director of review and evaluations, and assistant director for out-of-state recruitment.

 She began her career as an admissions counselor shortly after receiving her bachelor of general studies in accounting and secondary education from U-M. Sanders has presented at numerous local, regional, and national conferences on race-neutral admissions policies, essay writing in the context of holistic review, and athletics admissions trends in higher education.